After three months of conditioning, practice, games and rare days off, the Gonzaga men’s basketball team is ready for a break.

 “It’ll be extremely nice to get home and see family and really relax and refocus,” said senior forward Elias Harris, who is headed to Houston.
 “I wish we were 12-0 but against Illinois we didn’t play our best, didn’t play smart and that’s what we deserved in that game.

-“I think we can be happy where we are – happy, but not satisfied.
-We have good teams coming up and then we go into conference and we have to redeem ourselves from last year.
-We have a lot more challenges coming up.”
+“I think we can be happy where we are – happy, but not satisfied. … We have a lot more challenges coming up.”

 Gonzaga (11-1) opened up a 27-point lead late in the first half and led by as many as 31 in the second half.
 The Camels (3-8), members of the Big South Conference, battled to the buzzer, despite not having the services of leading scorer Darren White.
 He’s has missed the last four games with a hand injury.